Introduction

 CONFIG_SND_RAWMIDI.
 It exposes the following file operations:

-The ones we are interesed into are open
+The ones we are interesed into are open, write and unlocked_ioctl.

 # open